aspose-pdf/Aspose.PDF-API-References/english/java/com.aspose.pdf.exceptions/fontembeddingexception/_index.md

 ```

-Initializes a new instance of the  FontEmbeddingException  class with a specified error message and a reference to the inner exception that is the cause of this exception.
+Initializes a new instance of the  FontEmbeddingException  class with a reference to the inner exception that is the cause of this exception.

 **Parameters:**
 | Parameter | Type | Description |